kennkong/Weather-ERF-Gateway-1000U/README.md

 just parts, helpful when modifying the charts to suit your tastes. weather.htm whacks the database pretty hard, and reloads every 5 minutes, so you might not want to sit on it all the time.

+Recent optimizations to the queries and the use of historical tables like records and hourly have greatly improved the load time for the display pages.

+I have updated the design to handle multiple weather stations.
+If you only have one entry in the stations table, you won't notice the difference, except that you won't need to hardcode the stationid in your wsdata.php.
+If you have multiple records in the stations table, you will see a dropdown list at the top of the weather.html (and its subsidiaries) which will allow you to switch which station's data is displayed.
+Also, you can add ?stationid=x to the query string to force the selection.